instanas2014/instanas2014.github.io/_posts/2025-04-28-data-and-ai-strategy.md

 **Data and AI strategy** has become a regular item on the agendas of senior leadership teams — and for good reason.
 But despite the attention, it often remains vague: *What exactly is it?
 Why is it important?
 And what makes it strategic?*

-Recently, I had the opportunity to revisit three excellent books:
+Recently, I had the opportunity to visit three excellent books:
 - **Data Strategy** – Bernard Marr
 - **AI Strategy** – Bernard Marr
 - **The Business Case for AI** – Kavita Ganesan